Who is The Masked Singer? Spoilers, theories and clues revealed

 Episode two: ‘Call Me’ by Blondie

-Clues: Fox is “street smart, nosy and vocal” and couldn’t probably say in the event that they have been a “silver fox” – though they did really feel like a “bit of a rockstar” of their outfit, and plans on “rocking out” through the competitors.
-They’re a little bit of a celebration animal, and will be discovered within the East Finish – though they break up their time between city and nation.
+Clues: Fox is “street smart, nosy and vocal” and couldn’t presumably say in the event that they have been a “silver fox” – though they did really feel like a “bit of a rockstar” of their outfit, and plans on “rocking out” throughout the competitors.
+They’re a little bit of a celebration animal, and may be discovered within the East Finish – though they break up their time between city and nation.

 “For 30 years I’ve been collected teapots,” they revealed.

-Theories: The panel instructed Kerry Katona, Helen Mirren, Sam Fox and Joanna Lumley.
+Theories: The panel urged Kerry Katona, Helen Mirren, Sam Fox and Joanna Lumley.

 Viewers at house thought Fox was Denise Van Outen.